 In the last 10 years, Gaby has shared the stage with important names from the worldwide music scene such as Cassandra Wilson, Aida Cuevas, Victor "Vitín" Paz, Ariacne Trujillo, El Piraña Suarez, and Andrea Bocelli, among others.
 Cotter's mentors include Jessica Hidalgo, Wanda Castillo, Daniela Schächter, Lisa Thorson, Maggie Scott, Jeannie Gagne, Rebbecca Perricone, and Viktorija Pilatovic as voice teachers.
 Also, she had the privilege to learn from musicians like Oscar Stagnaro, Kevin Harris, Jackson Schultz, Daniel Ian Smith, Bob Pilkington, Rebecca Cline, Colin Sapp, Fernando Brandao, and many more.

 Currently, Cotter has several musical projects going on.
-Her single "Sé Que Te Voy a Ver" ("I know I'm going to see you") was released on March 9 caught the attention of local and international media.
+Her single "Sé Que Te Voy a Ver" ("I know I'm going to see you") was released on March 9 and caught the attention of local and international media.
 Also, her most recent song called "Miento" ("I Lie") released this past June 10 and is available on all digital platforms.

-In addition, Gaby is recording her first studio EP which she is preparing to release at the end of 2021.
 Additionally, she has her Singing and Art studio in Cambridge, MA, where she currently resides with her husband.
 She continues as a recording coach and session singer for movie music, commercials, and backing vocals.